iamprashanth238/MERN-Stack-Learning/README.md

 # MERN-Stack-Learning
-My journey of learning the MERN stack from scratch
+My journey of learning the MERN stack from scratch.
+I know this is very late but I have been lazy to learn any technology.
+But I have decided to learn any technology for the next 90 days.
+However, I am interested in AI & ML, because the amount of time is less to learn this.
+After all, placement is gone start in a couple of months.
+I will focus on ML in my master's.

+Wish me Best😊

 **Day 1:**
 - Introduction to MERN Stack and Development Environment Setup